-This digital process gives your fabric a beautiful, slightly muted print that lasts far longer than other standard cotton printing techniques.
-It's slightly muted because of the natural fibers and zero chemicals used on the fabric.
-Your unique pattern is made from eco-friendly inks that are bonded with the fibers of your chosen cotton, meaning the print won't peel away or scratch off.
+Our digital printing process gives your fabric a beautiful, stunning print that lasts far longer than other standard cotton fabric printing techniques.
+We print on cotton fabric with eco-friendly inks that are bonded with the fabric fibers, meaning the print won't peel away or scratch off.
 Each individual cotton has its own base tone, ranging from brilliant white to muted ivory, giving your finished print a unique look.

 Depending on how you plan to use your custom printed cotton fabric, you can choose how you want the edges to be finished: